nathanramoscfa/pyfinlab/README.md

     Analyze and rank every stock and ETF according to factors assumed to have excess returns and violate the efficient market hypothesis.

-* **Documentation**
+* **Documentation and Testing**

-    Documentation will be published as this Python library is further developed.
+    Documentation and testing will be published as this Python library is further developed.